Morris M. Estee: Biography

 In 1866 he moved to San Francisco, and practiced with a number of partners including John Henry Boalt.
 In 1873 he was reelected to the Assembly, one of 12 members representing the San Francisco portion of the 8th District, and he was Speaker of the Assembly from 1873 to 1874.

-Estee was nominated and ran twice as a Republican for Governor of California.
-In his first run, Estee was defeated by Democrat George Stoneman in 1882.
-His second and final run in 1895 placed him against James Budd, who also defeated him.
-Estee also had two failed elections to the U.S. Senate.
-On June 2, 1900 he was appointed the first US Federal District Court judge for the Territory of Hawaii.

-Estee died October 27, 1903 in Honolulu, Hawaii, at age 69.
+Estee ran twice as a Republican for Governor of California.
+In his first run in 1882, Estee was defeated by Democrat George Stoneman.
+His second and final run in 1894 placed him against James Budd, who also defeated him.
+Estee also ran twice for U.S. Senate, losing to Democrat James T. Farley in 1877 and fellow Republican Charles N. Felton in 1891.
+On June 2, 1900, he was appointed the first US Federal District Court judge for the Territory of Hawaii.
+He died in Honolulu on October 27, 1903, at the age of 69.